-- 1. The application will be a permanent file.
-Any contact between HOC and the applicant will be documented in the electronic applicant file. - 2.
-All applications will be maintained in order of date and time of application, and applicable preference(s). - 3.
-Under the merged wait list, one master list is maintained electronically through a proprietary program.
-All applications and updates to an application are submitted electronically through a proprietary on-line web portal.
+1. The application will be a permanent file.
+Any contact between HOC and the applicant will be documented in the electronic applicant file.

+- 2. All applications will be maintained in order of date and time of application, and applicable preference(s). - 3.
+Under the current wait list, multiple waitlists for various programs and properties are maintained electronically through a proprietary program.
+All applications and updates to applications are submitted electronically through a proprietary on-line web portal.
 Paper and telephone submissions are not permitted.
 To the extent an applicant requires assistance, upon request, staff from HOC is available to assist with electronic submissions. - 4.
 All applicants must give notice of any changes to their application within two weeks of a change.
 Changes include: change of mailing address, change of email address, change of phone number, change in family composition, change in income, or changes in factors affecting preference points.
 As noted in paragraph 3, all changes must be done electronically because paper and telephone submissions are not accepted.
 To the extent an applicant requires assistance, upon request, staff from HOC is available to assist with electronic update submissions. - 5.
-The master wait list is updated daily and applicants' wait list profiles are accessible via the internet on a 24-hour basis. - 6.
-For the Housing Choice Voucher program, HOC maintains one merged master list in order of date-time stamp and any applicable preference(s).
-However, within the master list there are sub-sorted separate lists for certain programs and properties.
-This includes the Choice Mobility wait list for those customers eligible for project-based to tenant-based subsidy conversion.
-See Chapter 22 of this Administrative Plan for more information.

-- 7. HOC entered into Housing Assistance Payments (HAP) contracts to subsidize units at several properties that are operated by third-party managers and/or owners.
-The individual, property-specific wait lists for these properties are included within the master list but are sorted separately to only reflect applicants who satisfy the various property and programmatic eligibility criteria.
-More specifically, the details regarding these property-specific wait lists are as follows: - i.
+The electronic waitlists are updated in real-time, and applicants' wait list profiles are accessible via the internet on a 24-hour basis. - 6.
+For the Housing Choice Voucher program, HOC maintains two separate waitlists (tenantbased and project-based) in order of date-time stamp and any applicable preference(s).
+However, within the two Housing Choice Voucher waitlists, HOC is able to sort eligible applicants for certain programs and properties within the voucher program that are designated for specific demographics. - 7.
+HOC maintains a Choice Mobility waitlist separate from the proprietary electronic waitlist for those customers eligible for project-based to tenant-based subsidy conversion.
+See Chapter 22 of this Administrative Plan for more information. - 8.
+HOC enters into Housing Assistance Payments (HAP) contracts to subsidize projectbased units at select properties that are operated by third-party managers and/or owners, or partners with these entities to administer their project-based vouchers.
+These applicants are selected from the Housing Choice Voucher project-based voucher waitlist, and are sorted to only reflect applicants who satisfy the various property and programmatic eligibility criteria.
+More specifically, the details regarding these propertyspecific wait lists are as follows:

+- i.
 HOC maintains separate wait lists for Arcola Towers, Elizabeth House, Holly Hall, and Waverly House, which are housing facilities operated for the benefit of senior and/or disabled customers. - ii.
-HOC entered into a HAP contract to subsidize units at Emory Grove, Ken-Gar, Parkway Woods, Sandy Spring Meadow, Seneca Ridge, Town Centre Place, and Washington Square as required as part of the Rental Assistance Demonstration (RAD) program, and required Housing Choice Vouchers.
+HOC entered into a HAP contract to subsidize units at Emory Grove, Ken- Gar, Parkway Woods, Sandy Spring Meadow, Seneca Ridge, Town Centre Place, and Washington Square as required as part of the Rental Assistance Demonstration (RAD) program and required Housing Choice Vouchers.
 The individual wait lists created for these RAD properties are included in the merged master list but are sorted separately to reflect only those applicants who are eligible for these properties. - iii.
 HOC entered into HAP contracts to subsidize units at several properties that are managed by third-party managers and/or owners.
 These properties provide supportive services to at-risk populations in the form of Housing Choice Vouchers.
 Applicants for these programs must meet stringent requirements and are ranked by date and time of application only.
 The individual wait lists created for these properties are included in the merged master list but are sorted separately to reflect only those applicants who are eligible for these properties. - 8.
-Contact between HOC and wait list applicants for the purposes of selection from the list is documented in the applicant's wait list file.
+Contact between HOC and wait list applicants for the purposes of selection from the list is documented in the participant's wait list file.